Build your program

 This program balances rucking with strength training to improve overall fitness: aerobic capacity, strength, muscular endurance, and work capacity.

-Don't ruck heavy the day after heavy lower body strength work.
-Ruck on upper body days or true rest days.
+Strength sessions alternate lower body focus (squats, deadlifts, lunges) and upper body focus (pressing, pulling).
+Don't ruck heavy the day after heavy lower body work - ruck on upper body days or true rest days.

 This program builds aerobic capacity, preserves strength, and prevents the muscle loss that happens with rucking-only training.